Bruce Lindsay Professor of Economics and Public Policy

 University of Chicago

-Amir Sufi is a member of the Washington Center for Equitable Growth's Research Advisory Board.
-He is also the Chicago Board of Trade Professor of Finance at the University of Chicago Booth School of Business, and a Research Associate at the National Bureau of Economic Research.
+Amir Sufi is a member of the Washington Center for Equitable Growth’s Research Advisory Board.
+He is also the Bruce Lindsay Professor of Economics and Public Policy at the University of Chicago Booth School of Business and a research associate at the National Bureau of Economic Research.
 He serves as an associate editor for the American Economic Review and the Quarterly Journal of Economics.

 Sufi graduated Phi Beta Kappa with honors from the Walsh School of Foreign Service at Georgetown University with a bachelor’s degree in economics.
 He earned a Ph.D. in economics from the Massachusetts Institute of Technology, where he was awarded the Solow Endowment Prize for Graduate Student Excellence in Teaching and Research.
 He joined the Chicago Booth faculty in 2005.